Beginner's Guide to Linkers

 tool for illustrating this: for the example

-libraries above it will sets of results for the individual object
+libraries above it will produce sets of results for the individual object

 files when run on a static version of the library, but for the shared